SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson1_FirstWebPages/Notes_Lesson1_FirstWebPages_Essentials.md

 #### HTML fact list - Where to put this?

 - Every HTML element can only ever have a **single `id`** assigned to it, **or no `id` attribute at all**
 - `block-level` elements **can wrap** `inline-level` elements **but not vice-versa**
+- Some facts about HTML elements
+  - there are global HTML attributes that can be specified on any HTML element
+  - most HTML attributes only apply to specific types of elements